-There is no treatment that cures monkeypox, but the illness typically clears up on its own.
-The most effective method for both pre and post exposure to monkeypox is the smallpox vaccine.
-This is up to 85% effective.
+There is no treatment that cures mpox, but the illness typically clears up on its own.
+The most effective method for both pre and post exposure to mpox is the smallpox vaccine.
+This is up to 85% effective4.

 This outbreak is still very new, and while research teams have been set up, there are some knowledge gaps at this stage:

 - We don't yet know exactly how the infection entered the UK.

 - It's possible that the number of actual people infected could be higher than the confirmed mpox cases or suspected cases.

 - Experts are concerned the virus may be spreading through an unidentified mechanism.

 - We may not know all the animals that are able to carry the virus5.

 - Our understanding is that you are no longer infectious once your scabs drop off.
 However, the infectious period may last longer.

 - There are currently no treatments to cure mpox.
 Instead, treatment is focused on easing and managing symptoms.

 - European Centre for Disease Prevention and Control: Epidemiological update: monkeypox multi-country outbreak.